GameDistribution/improve-out-stream/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/gamedistribution/improve-out-stream/blob/master/LICENSE)

-# Improve Digital Out-stream advertisement solution
+# Improve Digital out-stream SDK
-This is the documentation of the "Improve Out-stream" project.
+This is the documentation of the "Improve out-stream SDK" project.

 ## Implementation
 ...

 ## Debugging
-Pages, which include the SDK, can be easily debugged by calling the following from a browser developer console:
+Web pages including the SDK can be easily debugged by calling the following from within a browser developer console:
 ```
 idoutstream.openConsole();
 ```